-In addition to paperless billing, this annual water quality report is available on-line at sudburywater.com/waterquality.
-An environmentally friendly alternative to traditional paper copies, an electronic version significantly reduces waste by saving paper, ink and other production costs.
-Prefer a paper copy?
-Contact our business office at (978) 443-6602 and a paper report will be mailed directly to your home.
-For more information about how Sudbury Water District maintains the safety of your drinking water and to view previous years' reports, go to sudburywater.com/waterquailty.
+An environmentally friendly alternative to traditional paper reports, this electronic version significantly reduces waste by saving paper, ink and other production costs.
+Prefer a traditional paper report?
+Simply contact our business office at (978) 443-6602 and a hard copy will be mailed directly to your home.
+For more information about how Sudbury Water District maintains the safety of your drinking water and to view previous year's reports go to sudburywater.com/waterquality.